 CASA of Maricopa County

-CASA is not your typical volunteer experience.
+Being a CASA volunteer is not your typical volunteer experience.
 But that’s okay… the Maricopa County Juvenile Court is not looking for typical volunteers.

 The CASA of Maricopa County program mobilizes court appointed volunteers to provide critical advocacy for child victims of life-threatening abuse, neglect or abandonment.
 This best-interest advocacy opportunity within Maricopa County's juvenile court is a shining example of how ordinary individuals can make an extraordinary impact in the lives of children living in foster care.